-- Hard-target and anti-terrorism training - First year midshipmen workshop on drinking and driving and US Coast Guard regulations regarding alcohol and ships. - First year and third year midshipmen workshop on regulations regarding the use and abuse of alcohol while on the summer training cruise.
+- Hard-target and anti-terrorism training - First year midshipmen workshop on drinking and driving and US Coast Guard regulations regarding alcohol and ships. - Student-led assembly on impacts of drunk/buzzed driving - First year and third year midshipmen workshop on regulations regarding the use and abuse of alcohol while on the summer training cruise.